COMPONENTS OF AN IEP

 - If the individual is incarcerated in an adult correctional facility

-The IEP team must determine and document how the student (except individuals incarcerated in an adult correctional facility) will participate in districtwide assessments.
+The IEP team must determine and document how the learner (except individuals incarcerated in an adult correctional facility) will participate in districtwide assessments.

-The IEP team must decide whether the student:
+The IEP team must decide whether the learner:

 - Can participate without accommodations